 CWM funding will be mainly used for the follow-up mentoring workshop for 30 selected participants to the Young Women Workshop in Mathematics.
 It is expected that these participants will be IWM mentees in the future.
 It will be used also for providing travel support to women mathematicians from SAARC countries to attend activities of the Indian Women in Mathematics.

-Through a country of mathematics, by train, creating a (WM)² and ICM2022 Exhibition.
+МАТЕМАТИКА, through a land of mathematics, by train, creating a (WM)² and ICM2022 Exhibition.

 The goal of this three-year project is to discover and exhibit women mathematicians who work across Russia.
 Of particular interest will be their points of view on mathematics, what mathematics gives to them and to society, and how mathematics intertwines with their lives in the different cultural contexts of large Russian cities.
 The exhibit will furthermore explore how these women see mathematics and their role in mathematics research, communication and education.